gearpump/gearpump/docs/get-gearpump-distribution.md

 If you choose to build the package from source code yourself, you can follow these steps:

 1).
-Clone the GearPump repository
+Clone the Gearpump repository

 ```bash
   git clone https://github.com/gearpump/gearpump.git